-At the onset of this Division in 2004, the field needed research on best practices and tools for how best to implement electronic health record systems.
+At the onset of the Health IT Division in 2004, the field needed research on best practices and tools for how best to implement electronic health record systems.
 Foundational research on the efficacy of telehealth modalities, health information exchange, and e-prescribing systems was also a focus.

 Since then, the digital healthcare ecosystem has grown exponentially.
 Traditional “health IT” in the form of electronic health records can be augmented with various forms of patient-generated, contextual, and environmental data to yield new insights for healthcare delivery via advanced analytics.
 Our research needs to determine how the various components of the ever evolving digital healthcare ecosystem can best come together to positively affect healthcare delivery and create value for patients and their families.